scizen9/SEDM-Docs/source/Quick.rst

     * ``/scr2/sedmdrp/redux/20151115`` (e.g.)
 #.
 The required raw calibration files are copied over and reduced.
 #.
 If there is a failure in the reduction, calibrations files from previous runs are copied.
 #.
-All subsequent ifu images are automatically bias-subtracted and cosmic ray cleaned.
+All subsequent ifu images are automatically bias-subtracted, cosmic ray cleaned, and background subtracted.
 #.
 Any subsequent standard star ifu observations are reduced and extracted, and a flux calibration is generated.